Why should I compare car insurance?

 Thatcham works in conjunction with insurance trade body the Association of British Insurers to award ratings on a 1-50 scale, giving an indication as to how expensive it will be to insure.

-You can visit the Thatcham website and plug in your car's specs to see how high it features.
+You can visit the Thatcham website and enter your car's specs to see how high it features.

 A more direct route, of course, is to run insurance quotes on a prospective car prior to buying it.
 Car insurance can be a serious addition to its annual running costs, so factor this in before buying a new car.